Urban stormwater pond research project

 - Lyneham Wetlands and Dickson Wetlands

-Two ponds (Fassifern Pond and School Pond) will remain full and act as controls.
+Two ponds (Fassifern Pond and School Pond) remained full and acted as controls.

-The water level in the corresponding active ponds (Jarramlee Pond and Holden Pond*) will drop by up to 1.5 metres, leaving 3-4 metres of exposed bank.
-Each pond will then be left to refill naturally before being drained again.
-This process will be repeated during late summer and autumn in 2018 and 2019.
+The water level in the corresponding active ponds (Jarramlee Pond and Holden Pond*) were dropped by up to 1.5 metres, leaving 3-4 metres of exposed bank.
+Each pond was left to refill naturally before being drained again.
+This process was repeated during late summer and autumn in 2018 and 2019.

-Lyneham Wetland and Dickson Wetland are also being studied as, due to the harvesting of stormwater for nearby playing fields, the water level in those ponds already changes.
+Lyneham Wetland and Dickson Wetland were also studied as, due to the harvesting of stormwater for nearby playing fields, the water level in those ponds already changes.

-Researchers will visit all six ponds weekly until June 2019 to collect water and sediment samples for analysis at the University of Canberra.
-They will also take measurements of any plants growing around the edges of the ponds.
+Researchers visited all six ponds weekly until May 2019 to collect water and sediment samples for analysis at the University of Canberra.
+They also took measurements of any plants growing around the edges of the ponds.